 - We’re not interested in a generic press release unless there is a specific editorial hook you want to pitch to us.

-Please email us at firstname.lastname@example.org.
-Send a succinct but well-thought-out two or three paragraph summary of your idea; be specific about the thrust of the article and the main points you would cover.
+Please email us at email@example.com.
+Send a succinct but well-thought-out two or three paragraph summary of your idea; be specific about the thrust of the article, the main points you would cover and who you might interview.
 Attach a few examples of your writing, or send us links to where we can see some of your work.
 Include your full name and a contact phone number.